Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Ho Bac - Deputy General Director of PTSC

-Phase 2 is conditional development, which means having state support, guaranteed consumption for a certain period of time and price support.
-Specifically, as experienced in the UK, they apply a price compensation policy.
+Phase 2 is conditional development, that is, with state support, guaranteed consumption for a certain period of time and price support.
+Specifically, as in the UK, they apply a price compensation policy.
 For example, if they are buying and selling electricity in the competitive market at 10 cents/kWh and the import price is 12 cents, the state will compensate the developer 2 cents.
 Conversely, if the market price is 10 cents and the offshore wind power price is 8 cents, the state will collect 2 cents.

 Phase 3 is the development phase, organizing price bidding.